Have you ever voluntarily left a job?

 This starts even before your member has walked in for their first day.

 For example, making sure that a customer is being offered a membership plan that actually fits their lifestyle and budget, or picking a reliable internet service provider.

-Of course, as an entrepreneur, you got into this business to make profit.
-But in your day-to-day you must focus on the long term and slightly more intangible goal of helping others as the ultimate end goal.
+Of course, as an entrepreneur, you got into this business to make a profit.
+But in your day-to-day, you must focus on the long term and slightly more intangible goal of helping others as the ultimate end goal.
 As this article from Share Desk states, “I want to make money” is among the worse reasons to start a coworking space.

 Many coworking resources claim that members leave coworking spaces because “something bothered them” or that “customer service was bad.”

 Of course, this vague feedback only scratches the surface, and more importantly, it doesn't really give a business owner any tangible or actionable feedback before it’s too late.

 So - how do you encourage your members to talk to you?
 Talk to them first!